eisental/BasicCircuits/README.md

 Changelog
 ---------
+#### BasicCircuits 0.95 (Apr 8th, 2012)
+- Updated for RC0.95
+- __display__: Rewrote the chip and added support for directly displaying ram memory contents.
+- __burst__: Added pulse rate.
+Now can pulse at slower rates.
+It takes an additional sign argument in the same format as the frequency used for the clock chip.
+- __sram__: outputs are immediately updated if another sram on the same memory writes on the same address.
+- __clock__: Clock stops when chip is disabled.

 #### BasicCircuits 0.94 (Jan 9th, 2012)
 - Updated for RC0.94.
 - __comparator__: New option for adding a clock input pin.